HOTSONHONET/VideoSurvillance/README.md

 # 🚨🚔💻 AI Survillance 💻🚔🚨

-This is simple application which can automatically detect burglary, theft like events.
-The idea is to an **autoencoder** which will be responsible for studying spatio-temporal features from the input video feed.
+This is a simple application which can automatically detect burglary, theft like events.
+The idea is to use an **autoencoder** which will be responsible for studying spatio-temporal features from the input video feed.

 # 🏃🏽‍♂️🏃🏽‍♀️ How to run it? 🏃🏃🏽‍♂
 * Clone the repository using this command.